 One easy way to possibly avoid an application fee is to complete the application online.
 Some schools offer both paper applications and online applications.
-With the paper applications, they might charge a fee, whereas they do not with the online applications.
+With paper applications, they might charge a fee, whereas they do not with online applications.
 While some students prefer to fill out forms by hand, they should take into account the money-saving benefits.
 Online applications are also typically faster to complete.
-With an online application, students may also have the option to send the material to more than one school, hastening the application process.

 Review the Details

 Students might discover schools that waive the application fee only if the forms are completed and submitted by a certain date.
 Other schools may waive the application fee only for certain semesters.
 Each school will have its own requirements, so reviewing the details well before all deadlines is a wise decision.